kitten-science/kitten-scientists/packages/documentation/docs/reference/Repository Scripts/index.md

 -   Description:

-    Update the scripts documentation that you are looking at right now.
+    Update the scripts reference that you are looking at right now.

 ## docs:serve